jsm85/jsm85.github.io/_posts/2013-09-19-jekyll-blog-importer-version-one.md

 blogId:     17
 ---

 I have finally released version 1 of the Jekyll Blog Importer utility.
-It is available to download [here](https://github.com/jsm85/JekyllBlogImporter/releases/tag/v1.0.0.64)
+It is available to download [here](https://bitbucket.org/jsm_development/jekyllblogimporter/get/999b96999228.zip)

-In the next few blog posts I will be writing a tutorial on how to get set up with Jekyll on Windows, migrating a blog from wordpress, creating a jekyll blog site using this [starter pack](https://github.com/jsm85/JekyllBlogStarterPack), styling the blog using [Bootswatch](http://bootswatch.com/) and deploying the blog to Github.

-Stay Tuned!